ora0600/hackathon-ksql/README.md

 ### Pre-reqs:
-  * Attendees will get access to Confluent Cloud (API Keys), Schema Registry (API Keys) and maybe AWS evironment
+  * Attendees will get access to Confluent Cloud (API Keys), Schema Registry (API Keys) and maybe AWS environment
   * Some scripts are prepared to make the coding easier
   * Attendee need only SSH tools and must be able to access Port 22 into the internet(Firewall)
   * All attendees will get the private SSH key as well Public IP to connect the aws environment if necessary